-Sketch Mirror: An iOS counterpart application used for viewing Artboard previews from Sketch.
+Sketch Preview: An iOS counterpart application used for prototyping playback and viewing Artboard previews from Sketch.

 Slice tool: A tool that allows you to draw slice layers on the Canvas.
 Used to define an area to be exported.
 You can select the Slice tool by pressing the S key.